-Research has shown that Manuka honey can actually help reduce dental plaque and clinical levels of gingivitis.
-Its superior antimicrobial properties have shown impressive results in promoting and maintaining oral health, which is crucial for a healthy immune system.
+Research has shown that Manuka honey can help reduce dental plaque and clinical levels of gingivitis.
+In addition, its superior antimicrobial properties have demonstrated impressive results in promoting and maintaining oral health, which is crucial for a healthy immune system.

-A 2013 study found that when Manuka honey was administered alongside chemotherapy, tumor growth was significantly inhibited and host survival was greatly improved.
-This study used several cancer cell lines in vitro and the tumors were studied in vivo in mice.
-Likewise a study performed in 2016 showed that Manuka honey was effective in reducing a painful side effect of radiotherapy called Mucositis.
-These findings reveal just how powerful the healing properties of Manuka honey can be and highlight its importance as a cancer fighting tool.
+A 2013 study found that tumor growth was significantly inhibited when Manuka honey was administered alongside chemotherapy, and host survival was greatly improved.
+This study used several cancer cell lines in vitro, and the tumors were studied in vivo in mice.
+Likewise, a study performed in 2016 showed that Manuka honey was effective in reducing a painful side effect of radiotherapy called Mucositis.
+These findings reveal just how powerful the healing properties of Manuka honey can be and highlight its importance as a cancer-fighting tool.

 All Manuka honey should come directly from New Zealand – the only place it can be authentically produced.
 Bees & Trees Honey carries the New Zealand FernMark License, which certifies native New Zealand products.

 Hopefully, this article will convince you enough to give Manuka honey a shot!
-From its numerous health benefits, richly unique flavor and unmatched purity, Manuka honey deserves a spot on your next shopping list!
+From its numerous health benefits, richly unique flavor, and unmatched purity, Manuka honey deserves a spot on your next shopping list!

 Have you tried Manuka honey?
 Are you an avid honey fan like us?
 Let us know what you think!